OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 The Lord spoke to Moses, saying,

 ## Numbers 31:2
-“Take vengeance on the Midianites for the children of Israel; afterward you shall be gathered to your people.”
+“Seek justice on the Midianites for the children of Israel; afterward you will be gathered to your people.”

 ## Numbers 31:3
 Moses addressed the people, “Arm some of your men for the war, so that they may go against Midian to execute the Lord’s vengeance.